Echoes of Holloway Prison

 Holloway Prison has been an important landmark in Islington for over 100 years.
 Until summer 2016 it was the largest women’s prison in Britain.
 Many well-known prisoners have passed through the prison, but there are diverse voices which remain unknown and unrecorded.

 This project, run by Islington Museum, in collaboration with Holloway Prison Stories and Middlesex University, sought to capture stories of this highly significant place meaning that, even now it has gone, the voices and echoes of Holloway Prison remain.
+Thanks to the remarkable team of staff, volunteers, former prisoners, partners and people with links to the prison who have given their time to make this project possible.

 THE PROJECT INCLUDED